DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 TestCafe prevents native dialogs before file download in all browsers except Internet Explorer.
 This dialog prevents automatic file download but does not block the page.

-The following example shows how to download the file despite the dialog:
+The following example shows how to ignore the dialog and download the file:

 ```html
 <body>